gtorresz/cpabe/README.md

 # cpabe
-Must install cpabe libray from  http://hms.isi.jhu.edu/acsc/cpabe/#papers Follow these steps http://hms.isi.jhu.edu/acsc/cpabe/cpabe-setup.html for setup in order to generate public key and master key files.
+Must install cpabe libray from  http://hms.isi.jhu.edu/acsc/cpabe/#papers \n Follow these steps http://hms.isi.jhu.edu/acsc/cpabe/cpabe-setup.html for setup in order to generate public key and master key files.
 Then copy my keygen.c, enc.c, and dec.c files into your cpabe folder and run the makefile.
 Sample comand to run keygen, enc, and dec, must be run from cpabe folder.